fishyfriend/tmx/README.md

 `_build/default/_doc/_html/index.html`.

 The most important documentation is for the `Loader` module.
-For the TMX types, one can generally consult the official [TMX format documentation][tmx]; the API corresponds closely with it, and most differences are self-explanatory.
+For the TMX types, one can generally consult the official [TMX format documentation][tmx]; the library API corresponds closely with it, and most differences are self-explanatory.

 ## Features